Mike-Do/fedkube/README.md

         --privacy_configs_csv_path fedlearn/clients_budget_demand.csv
     ```

 5. You should be able to obtain result that shows the accuracy after each round of training.
+For instance, here it shows 75.11 at the end of the third round of federated learning.

     ![Example result](fedlearn/example_result.png)